The Zendesk Status page allows Zendesk users to monitor the status of their own Zendesk subdomain(s).

 - Click Check.
 Your subdomain’s status is displayed.
 Future visits to the site will remember this setting, so you don’t have to enter it each time.

-Using the System Status page
+Using the Zendesk Status page

-The System Status page has two views:
+The Zendesk Status page has two views:

 - Your Zendesk Subdomain, which displays information specific to your subdomain.